AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/compilation-mode.md

 <InlineAlert variant="info" slots="text"/>

-When your Magento instance is in client-side Less compilation mode, simple changes are applied after saving or refreshing the page.
+When your instance is in client-side Less compilation mode, simple changes are applied after saving or refreshing the page.
 For more sophisticated changes, you may need to manually clean the theme sub-directory in the `pub/static/frontend` directory and generate a new deployment.
 See [Styles debugging](../debug.md).